-West Virginia University Extension Service offers 4-H Youth Development Programs in all 55 of the state’s counties.
+West Virginia University Extension Service offers 4-H programs in all 55 of the state’s counties.
 From camps to clubs, 4-H focuses on service and learning activities that involve the “head, heart, hands, and health” of a community and its members.

 4-H’ers form friendships that last by participating in a variety of activities.
 The program builds leadership skills, helps engage youth in learning, and provides a variety of ways for students to get involved.
 Learn why you should join 4-H.

 Cloverbuds: 4-H for Children Under the Age of Eight

 Everyone can get involved in 4-H fun regardless of age.
 The Cloverbud program is designed to get children thinking about the four focus areas of 4-H—head, heart, hands, and health.